rabbitmq/rabbitmq-oauth2-tutorial/README.md

 only username/password or mutual TLS.
 Therefore, if we want to use Federation and/or Shovel to transfer messages between two RMQ Cluster we need to have at least another authentication backend in addition to Oauth2.

+### Use Case 10 Use external OAuth server keycloack

+TODO

 ## Understand the environment